 Restorative yoga is a slow moving yoga practice, where simple, supported poses are held for long periods of time.
 Sound boring?
-The thought of taking time to move in slo-mo may sound totally unproductive to those of us used to moving full speed, but there’s much more happening in a restorative yoga session than what meets the eye.
+The thought of taking time to move in slo-mo may sound unproductive to those of us used to moving full speed, but there’s much more happening in a restorative yoga session than what meets the eye.

-According to Rosie Huntington-Whiteley’s yogi Claire Grieve, a simple restorative yoga practice can leave you with a sense of focused calm that lingers — and might just help you sleep more restfully.
+According to Rosie Huntington-Whiteley’s BFF and yogi Claire Grieve, a simple restorative yoga practice can leave you with a sense of focused calm that lingers — and might just help you sleep more restfully.
 Here’s what you need to know…

 What The Heck Is Restorative Yoga?